xavi-dev/js-capitalize/README.md

 This is a fork of https://github.com/grncdr/js-capitalize

-This capitalize doesn't fail when null or undefined is passed, simplifying the calls without need to check every time.
+This capitalize doesn't fail when null or undefined is passed, simplifying the calls without the need to check if the string is null in each call.

 # capitalize